 The Arbitrators: The premier independent guide to the World’s leading Arbitration and ADR practitioners

-Since 2003, The Arbitrators has been assisting private parties, sovereign governments, and state-owned enterprises by identifying leading arbitrators around the world, helping to make the selection of a reputable ADR professional more straightforward.
+Since 2003, The Arbitrators has been assisting private parties, sovereign governments, and state-owned enterprises by identifying leading arbitrators around the world, helping to make the selection of a reputable dispute resolution professional more straightforward.
 Our guide features arbitrators specializing in a wide variety of areas from commercial arbitration, international arbitration, investment arbitration and everything in-between.

 Every year, more than 80,000 nomination forms are distributed to ADR professionals, business directors, in-house counsel, industry experts and lawyers in private practice worldwide.
 A shortlist for each country is formed based on the results of the peer nominations and our own independent research.
 The team then assess the shortlisted lawyers based on 8 key performance indicators, before a final selection is made for each jurisdiction.